rdkcentral/firebolt/apis/pr-feature-and-fixes-1-3-1/core/Device/index.md

 type DeviceVersion = {
   sdk?: SemanticVersion // The Firebolt SDK version
   api: SemanticVersion // The latest Firebolt API version supported by the current device.
-  firmware: SemanticVersion // The device firmware version.
+  firmware: SemanticVersion // The firmware version as reported by the device
-  os: SemanticVersion // **Deprecated** Use `firmware`, instead. debug?: string // Detail version as a string, for debugging purposes }
+  os: SemanticVersion // **Deprecated** Use `firmware`, instead. debug?: string // Detailed version as a string, for debugging purposes }
 ```